Aidenseo3180/blog-web-application/README.md

 Change connectionstring of appsetting.json
 To see errors during the deployment process, set ASPNETCORE_ENVIRONMENT to Development from Azure Server.
-Steps: Go to App Service, Configuration, press New Application Setting, and add ASPNETCORE_ENVIRONMENT with value Development.
+Steps: Go to App Service, Configuration, press New Application Setting, and add ASPNETCORE_ENVIRONMENT to name, Development to value.